-Her Excellency Mrs. Ellen Johnson Sirleaf, President of the Republic of Liberia, was on June 4, 2016 unanimously elected by her colleagues at the 49th Ordinary Session of the Summit of the Authority of Heads of State and Government in the Senegalese capital Dakar.
-The Liberian Leader, in her acceptance speech, set out key priorities aimed at peace consolidation, security architecture, conclusion of negotiations and legal actions, the transformation of Vision 2020 and improvement in financial stability.
-Below are the full remarks of the new Chairperson of ECOWAS:
+Her Excellency Mrs. Ellen Johnson Sirleaf, President of the Republic of Liberia, in her capacity as Chairperson for the Authority of Heads of State and Government of ECOWAS, delivered the opening remarks at the 50th Ordinary Session of the ECOWAS Summit which held in Abuja, Saturday, December 17, 2016.
+President Sirleaf was on June 4, 2016 unanimously elected by her colleagues at the 49th Ordinary Session of the Summit of the Authority of Heads of State and Government in the Senegalese capital Dakar.

 Distinguished Colleagues of the Authority of ECOWAS Heads of State and Government;

 Your Excellencies Mr. Speaker of the ECOWAS Parliament and President of the Community Court;

 Your Excellency Mr. President of the ECOWAS Commission;

 Your Excellency the Special Representative of the UN Secretary General for West Africa and the Sahel;